Śrāvaka (Jainism): Śikşā vratas

 In performing sāmayika the śrāvaka has to stand facing north or east and bow to the Pañca-Parameṣṭhi.
-He then sit down and recites the Namokara mantra a certain number of times, and finally devotes himself to holy meditation.
-Sāmayika can be performed anywhere- a temple, private residence, forest and the like.
-But the place shouldn't be open to disturbance of any kind.
+The person then sits down and recites the Namokara mantra a certain number of times, and finally devotes themselves to holy meditation.
+Sāmayika can be performed anywhere: a temple, private residence, forest and the like, but the place shouldn't be open to disturbance of any kind.